dmeirLemas/dmeirLemas/README.md

 ## BSDSA Contributions

 As a member of BSDSA, I actively contribute to various data science initiatives and collaborate with fellow members on exciting projects.
-Some of the activities include organizing workshops, hosting guest lectures, and participating in hackathons.

 ## Contact Me